alanmacdoug/astrowind/src/data/post/dkim-selectors-keys-rotation.md

 3. Wait out the TTL of the old record, plus a margin covering in-flight mail
 4. Remove the old record only once no signatures still reference it

 The order matters.
 Rotating in the other direction, deleting first and publishing after, produces a window where every outgoing message carries a signature nothing can verify.
-Receivers do not forgive that window politely.
 Each failed verification is a reputation event.

 How often to rotate is a matter of appetite rather than regulation.
 Common practice is annually.
 Security-conscious organisations rotate quarterly.
 The honest framing: rotation is cheap insurance against key compromise, and expensive only when done carelessly.

 ## Selectors in the wild

 If you have ever wondered why your DKIM "isn't set up" even though your platform swears it is, the answer is nearly always selectors.
 Each platform signs under its own selector name, often several.
-Google uses per-tenant selectors, SendGrid exposes its own, marketing platforms each bring theirs.
+Google uses per-tenant selectors and SendGrid its own; marketing platforms each bring theirs.
 A domain sending through four platforms typically has six to ten DKIM records scattered across different selectors, and each one matters only to the mail signed under it.

 The [authentication checker](/tools/auth-checker) probes the common selector names and reports which resolve; it gives you a snapshot of what is live.
-For the complete inventory, your sending platforms' own settings pages remain the source of truth, because a valid selector with an unusual name is invisible to guessing.
+For the complete inventory, your sending platforms' own settings pages remain the source of truth, because a valid selector with an unusual name is invisible to such tools.

 ## The maintenance discipline